jvink10/room-view/README.md

 # Room View
-Version 1.1.0
+Version 1.1.1

 ## Changelog
+- Fixed photosphere visibility determination to not require default groups
+- Fixed new photosphere initial groups
-- Made photosphere colours changeable
+- Fixed list item changing colours
-- Added removal warning for photosphere deletion
+- Added GroupList component
-- Added time custom group
+- Added ability to create, delete, and name custom groups and sub groups
-- Added visibility options based upon colour and time groups
+- Groups and sub groups now have ids
-- Added ability to change photosphere colour
+- Color visibility is determined in room settings
+- Photosphere groups can be changed from photosphere list
+- Removed default groups

 # To Add: